 You still see some tar and ballast (gravel) roofs on shallow pitched roofs.
 It can be difficult to find contractors who will install this type of roof.
 Many of these roofs were installed many years ago and require a lot of maintenance.
 They are susceptible to shrinkage and cracking.
 They are heavy and cause can be the source of sagging or bowing in your roof structure.
 We prefer an EPDM or TPO roof.
 EPDM and TPO are often installed over a foam deck, which is lightweight and adds to the insulation value of your home, helping you save on energy costs.

-Metal roofs are great, because they are the most long lasting, and while they generally cost about twice as much as asphalt shingle roofs and do come with their own maintenance items.
-It is proper to maintain a metal roof every 5 years, ensuring screws are tight, washers are not deteriorated, rubber washers are not cracked, and that any seams that may have opened through the season are sealed.
+Metal roofs are great because they are the most long-lasting, and while they generally cost about twice as much as asphalt shingle roofs and do come with their own maintenance items.
+It is proper to maintain a metal roof every 5 years, ensuring screws are tight, washers have not deteriorated, rubber washers are not cracked, and any seams that may have opened through the season are sealed.
 They also offer several different styles, such as delta rib/tough rib, which will be much cheaper than a metal shingle, metal tile, or a standing seam.
 Metal roofs also have the capacity to last over 100 years and typically hold up better under harsher climates with large amounts of snow.

 TPO and EPDM are most commonly used for commercial roofs.
 Commercial roofs are typically more expensive than residential roofs.
 When it comes to commercial roofs, there are generally three major factors that account for this difference: Materials, expertise, and size of the project.
 Materials for a commercial project are more expensive than residential roofs.
 Commercial roofs also require more expertise and are usually larger than residential projects.